 Author | Amanda Kinnunen (Oxford Research) and Eurofound |

-Around 150,000 people earn their living in the road transport sector in Finland.
-There are around 9,000 companies in the road goods transport business, with a total turnover of €6 billion.
-There are around 800 bus and coach transport companies, with a total turnover of €1.1 billion.
+Around 150,000 people earn their living in the road transportation sector in Finland.
+There are around 9,000 companies in the road goods transportation business.
+They generate a total of €6 billion.
+There are around 800 bus and coach transportation companies.
+They generate a total of €1.1 billion.

 Workers | Businesses | Citizens |